philipturner/swift-colab/README.md

 %include "EnableIPythonDisplay.swift"
 ```

-You must include `EnableIPythonDisplay.swift` after (instead of before) installing the Swift packages, otherwise it will not allow plotting.
+You must include `EnableIPythonDisplay.swift` after (rather than before) installing the Swift packages, or else plots will not show.
 The file injects the following code into the interpreter, gated under import guards.
-The code samples here do not explicitly import them, as that would be redundant.
+The code samples here do not explicitly import these libraries, as doing so would be redundant.
+If you do not include `EnableIPythonDisplay.swift`, you must explicitly import these libraries before running any Swift code that depends on them.

 ```swift
 import PythonKit